prashantgpt91/prashantgpt91.github.io/_posts/2017-12-21-bag-of-words.md

 ---
 layout:     post
-title:      Feature Extraction from text
+title:      Feature Extraction from text using Bag of Words
 date:       2017-12-21 02:01:57
 summary:
 tags: nlp